OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 11.2.
 For the left panel, click **Try real-time predictions**

-* For season, you can type 1 to 4
+* For the season, you can type 1 to 4
 * For mnth, you can type 1 to 12
 * For weekday, you can type 1 to 7
 * For workingday, you can type 1 to 2
 * For weathersit, you can type 1 to 4

 11.3.
-Then, click **create prediction**, you will see the predict value in the right panel.
+Then, click **create prediction**, you will see the predictive value in the right panel.

 ## Conclusion
 Congratulations!
 You now have learned how to:
 * Create a Redshift cluster, build Redshift table and load data from Amazon S3.
 * Create a Machine Learning Model
-* Train the Machine Learning Model, using historic data about rental bikes.
+* Train the Machine Learning Model, using historical data about rental bikes.
-* Predict the rental amount for the future sharebike system with S3 and Amazon Machine Learning
+* Predict the rental amount for the future share-bike system with S3 and Amazon Machine Learning